NeuroTechX/ntx_slack_archive/_toronto.md

  >Sounds so fun!
 Wish I could attend.
 Have a blast, all!
 I look forward to hearing about it. dano share some photos pls!

+6/29/2017 3:47 PM

+ **martys** :

+ >As part of the Toronto NeuroTechTO projects, we are partnering, TOHC, and The DMZ are partnering up to introduce the basics of Brain  Computer Interfaces.
+NeuroTechTO will demonstrate several examples and how to setup your own hardware so we can all start hacking!

+>

+>
+Dr. Steve Prescott is joining the team to discuss the medical applications of  neurotechnology.
+In his lab, Steve's ultimate goal is to uncover how the nervous system processes pain-related sensory information and how chronic pain arises.
+Those findings have broad applications but we also consider the specific consequences of neural information processing for pain.

+>

+>
+We are getting excited about the event and the amazing world of neuroscience!!!